 When exporting PNGs, slide the Compression level to adjust file size.

 Slide 30 – How to Compress JPEGs With Photoshop

 Photoshop is my favorite tool because it produces the best results and it has an efficient workflow.

 After editing your photo:

 To compress PNGs choose either PNG-24 or 8 as your file format.
 PNG-8 = smaller file size, lower quality.
-Since PNG-8 offers less colors, the shade of your image may appear different.
+Since PNG-8 offers fewer colors, the shade of your image will change.

 Slide 32 – Additional Image File Compression Tools